oblador/react-native-vector-icons/FONTAWESOME5.md

 So just using icons works pretty much like normal.
-However, access to the Button, TabBarItem etc. must be accessed in a certain way due to the split icon files and it **only works on Android for now** (iOS defaults to Regular font).
+However, access to the Button, TabBarItem etc. must be accessed in a certain way due to the split icon files.
 The icon set must be specified:

 ```javascript
 import FontAwesome5 from 'react-native-vector-icons/FontAwesome5';